 Our staff of experienced professionals will create a depression treatment program personalized to your needs, treating your depression and addiction concurrently and helping you to find the root of your addiction so that your treatment is effective and successful.

 Depression is a common issue among addicts.
 People try and self-medicate with alcohol or drugs because the temporary high is an escape from the feelings of sadness or worthlessness.
-However, it’s a slippery slope into addiction, as not only will you need more and more of the substance to feel “happy” again, but the more you consume, the more your body becomes dependent on that substance and the harder the crash after the effects wear off.
+However, it’s a slippery slope into addiction.
+Not only will you need more and more of the substance to feel “happy” again, but the more you consume, the more your body becomes dependent on that substance, and the harder the crash after the effects wear off.

 It is estimated that one-third of people who suffer from depression also have a problem with alcohol or drug addiction.
 It makes sense because substance use can reduce feelings of emotional and physical pain and make you feel happy and euphoric.
 But not only can self-medication lead to addiction, but it can make your depression even worse because of the long-term effects of alcohol or drugs on your brain chemistry.
 The depression treatment program in Laguna Beach, California, breaks this cycle.

 If you or a loved one suffer from depression and addiction, Oceanfront Recovery is here to help with our depression treatment program in Laguna Beach, California.
 Contact us and speak confidentially to one of our experienced intake specialists.
-Call (877) 279-1777 today and let us help you get on the road to mental and physical health, free from addiction.
+Call (877) 296-7477 or fill out Oceanfront Recovery’s online form today and let us help you get on the road to mental and physical health, free from addiction.